 Addiction is not a disease that is confined to a certain population; rather, it crosses all demographics and socioeconomic barriers.
 In fact, for example, the Centers for Disease Control and Prevention (CDC) reports that heroin abuse is increasing across the board, and for those who have incomes greater than $50,000 a year, heroin use has spiked 60 percent in the last decade or so.

-Addiction can affect anyone and knows no barriers.
-Busy professionals and executives may not be able to leave their job duties behind completely in order to enter into drug rehab.
+Drug and Alcohol addiction can affect anyone and knows no barriers.
+Busy professionals and executives may not be able to leave their job duties behind to enter into drug rehab.
 Work projects and demands of a high-powered job may not allow for sufficient time away.
 Not to mention executives may wish to keep their private lives private and therefore cannot afford to be absent from work for long periods of time.
 Professional obligations may require that executives have more flexible schedules than traditional rehab programs may offer.

 As a result, private facilities often offer executive drug rehab programs for individuals who wish to protect their professional reputation, keep their jobs, and still receive high-level care and treatment for drug abuse concerns.
 Executive drug rehab programs can provide privacy, specialty accommodations for professionals, and a range of amenities to cater to the working executive.